FAQ - Beeswax Wraps

 How do I clean them?

-Hand-wash your wraps with cool soapy water.
-Put a small amount of dish detergent on the palm of your hands and gently clean the wrap with running water.
+Put a small amount of dish detergent on a soft sponge and gently clean the wrap with running cool water.
 Let them air dry and they are ready to be reused.

 How do I make the wraps stick?